Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-This spicy sweet potato breakfast hash is packed full of flavor, and makes a great brunch, side dish, or even main meal!
-Full of veggies and plant protein, this is a one pot meal that’s easy to make.
+Sweet potato breakfast hash is packed with flavor, and makes a great breakfast, side dish, or main meal!
+Full of veggies, spices, and plant-based protein, this is a versatile one skillet vegetarian dish that’s easy to make and family friendly too!

-Sweet Potato Breakfast Hash is such a classic brunch dish, and my version is vegetarian friendly, healthier, and even more flavorful than the traditional version!
-This hash has a Mexican twist with the added spices.
-This has become a favorite plant-based breakfast in our house.
-It’s hearty enough to serve as a main dish, an easy lunch, or a lazy Sunday brunch.
+Sweet potato breakfast hash is a classic brunch dish, and my recipe is vegetarian-friendly, healthier, and even more flavorful than the traditional version!
+This hash has a Mexican twist with the added cumin, cinnamon, and adobo sauce.
+This has become a favorite vegetarian breakfast recipe in our house.

 Latest Recipe Video!